 Design technology is embraced through children being encouraged to improve and analyse their own efforts in their model making and designing activities.
-The areas covered include Food Technology, Textiles, Construction and the Engineering of moulded materials.
+The areas covered include Food Technology, Textiles, Construction and the Engineering.
 Projects are often linked to other areas of the curriculum such as Science, History and Art.